Darisam/myFlix-client/README.md

 ## Details

-This application is written in React.
+myFlix is written in React.
 It uses React Bootstrap for styling, React Redux for state management and Axios to communicate with the API.